 Cover Orders - Overview

-Recently, we had enabled trading for a special order type called Cover Orders back in January.
+Recently, we had enabled trading for a special order type called Cover Orders.
 Today, we are enabling Cover Orders for Options (sell side only) also.
 Cover orders is a multiple-leg order involving a regular market order and a stop-loss market order.
 When you place a cover order in this fashion, your margin is reduced significantly than what would normally be charged.
 We will go into the details below.

 Cover Order Types

 The following order pairs are considered valid cover orders.
 Cover Orders only apply when both orders are tied to the same trading symbol.
 Here are valid ways to construct a cover order:

 - Buy Market Order + Sell Stop Loss Market Order

 - Sell Market Order + Buy Stop Loss Market Order

 Cover orders are now active for the following segments -- Cash, Futures, Options (sell side only), Currencies.
 Cover orders are not allowed on MCX Commodities because it's not permitted by the exchange.

 Without the cover order functionality, your margin requirements would be as follows: